42 Everyday Fixes to Survive Basically Anything

 Sure, life has plenty of things to stress and worry about, but fear not.
 Behold, our guide to surviving basically anything: from the actually deadly (but super unlikely), like a plane crash, to the so-embarrassing-you-could-“just-die,” like asking a non-pregnant woman her due date.
 With these tips, you’ll be ready to conquer the world—plus, check out our tips to live long, be happy, and have financial success.

 How to survive a layoff

 One of the best survival tips for post-layoff is to look for a new job and to play ball!
 According to a happiness study from the University of Alberta, participating in physical activity increases life satisfaction three times as much as being unemployed reduces it.
-Also, try these other tips to bounce back after losing your job.

 How to survive being stranded in the wilderness

 As the longtime editor of many of the Reader’s Digest survival stories, Beth Dreher learned a lot about how to stay alive in dire circumstances.
 Here, she gives us her most important survival tips:

 - Find water: As the subjects of my stories know too well, you can last only about four days without water.
 To ward off dehydration, search for animals, birds (especially songbirds), insects (especially honeybees), and green vegetation, all of which can indicate that water is nearby.
 Rock crevices may also hold small caches of rainwater.

 - Find food: You can survive up to three weeks without food, but a growling stomach will set in much sooner.
 These four items are always edible: grass, cattails, acorns, and pine needles.
 A simple rhyme can help you identify safe-to-eat berries: “White and yellow, kill a fellow.
 Purple and blue, good for you.”